Is a receipt a bill of sale?

 When the document has been completed, enter the email address of each person involved and click send.
 You can check on its progress by tracking the document’s history to see that everyone signed the form correctly.

 Learn more about what you can do to make transactions hassle-free.
-Explore everything you can do with Adobe Sign today.
+Explore everything you can do with Acrobat Sign today.